-"Certificates of appropriateness" for more significant actions require a public hearing.
-This ordinance clarifies, but does not significantly alter, the types of actions for which a hearing is currently required.
-Only the Commission (not the Preservation Planner) may grant or deny a "certificate of appropriateness" for actions that require a public hearing.
+"Certificates of appropriateness" for more significant actions require a public hearing (this ordinance clarifies, but does not significantly alter, the types of actions for which a hearing is required).
+Only the Commission (not the Preservation Planner) may grant or deny a "certificate of appropriateness" for an action that requires a public hearing.

-The Commission must hold a public hearing, and either grant or deny a "certificate of appropriateness" application, within 60 days after the Preservation Planner finds that the application is complete (deadline may be extended if the applicant agrees).
+The Commission must grant or deny a "certificate of appropriateness" application within 60 days after the Preservation Planner finds that the application is complete (deadline may be extended if the applicant agrees).
+Decisions must be based on clear and credible documentation (the Commission may publish documentation guidelines to assist applicants, and help ensure well-documented decisions).
 The Commission may issue a certificate subject to reasonable terms and conditions prescribed by the Commission.
 If the Commission denies an application, the decision must specify the reasons and must include a notice of appeal rights.